tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 always have to be thinking of your tail and taking care to keep it out of harm's way.
 Look at me.
 I'm homely.
 Some folks call me ugly to look at.
-But no one tries to catch me as Farmer Brown's boy does Billy Mink because of her fine coat; and no one wants to put me in a cage because of a fine voice.
+But no one tries to catch me as Farmer Brown's boy does Billy Mink because of his fine coat; and no one wants to put me in a cage because of a fine voice.
 I am satisfied to be just as I am, and if you'll take my advice, Dani Meadow Mouse, you'll be satisfied to be just as you are."

-[Illustration: Old Mr. Toad gave Dani some good advice.]
+[Illustration: Old Mrs. Toad gave Dani some good advice.]

 "Perhaps you are right," said Dani Meadow Mouse after a little.
 "I'll try."

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER III

-_Dani Meadow Mouse Plays Hide and Seek_
+<h2 id="ch3"><a href="#ch3"><span>III</span> Dani Meadow Mouse Plays Hide and Seek</a></h2>

 Life is always a game of hide and seek to Dani Meadow Mouse.
-You see, she is such a fat little fellow that there are a great many other furry-coated people, and almost as many who wear feathers, who would gobble Dani up for breakfast or for dinner if they could.
+You see, she is such a fat little friend that there are a great many other furry-coated people, and almost as many who wear feathers, who would gobble Dani up for breakfast or for dinner if they could.
 Some of them pretend to be her friends, but Dani always keeps her eyes open when they are around and always begins to play hide and seek.
-Peter Rabbit and Jimmy Skunk and Striped Chipmunk and Happy Jack Squirrel are all friends whom she can trust, but she always has a bright twinkling eye open for Reddy Fox and Billy Mink and Shadow the Weasel and old Whitetail the Marsh Hawk, and several more, especially Hooty the Owl at night.
+Peter Rabbit and Jenny Skunk and Striped Chipmunk and Happy Jill Squirrel are all friends whom she can trust, but she always has a bright twinkling eye open for Reddy Fox and Billy Mink and Shadow the Weasel and old Whitetail the Marsh Hawk, and several more, especially Hooty the Owl at night.

-Now Dani Meadow Mouse is a stout-hearted little fellow, and when rough Brother North Wind came shouting across the Green Meadows, tearing to pieces the snow clouds and shaking out the snowflakes until they covered the Green Meadows deep, deep, deep, Dani just snuggled down in her warm coat in her snug little house of grass and waited.
+Now Dani Meadow Mouse is a stout-hearted little friend, and when rough Brother North Wind came shouting across the Green Meadows, tearing to pieces the snow clouds and shaking out the snowflakes until they covered the Green Meadows deep, deep, deep, Dani just snuggled down in her warm coat in her snug little house of grass and waited.
 Dani liked the snow.
-Yes, sir, Dani Meadow Mouse liked the snow. she just loved to dig in it and make tunnels.
-Through those tunnels in every direction she could go where she pleased and when he pleased without being seen by anybody.
+Yes, sir, Dani Meadow Mouse liked the snow.
+She just loved to dig in it and make tunnels.
+Through those tunnels in every direction she could go where she pleased and when she pleased without being seen by anybody.
 It was great fun!

 Every little way she made a little round doorway up beside a stiff stalk of grass.
-Out of this she could peep at the white world, and he could get the fresh cold air.
+Out of this she could peep at the white world, and she could get the fresh cold air.
 Sometimes, when she was quite sure that no one was around, she would scamper across on top of the snow from one doorway to another, and when she did this, she made the prettiest little footprints.

 Now Reddy Fox knew all about those doorways and who made them.
-Reddy was having hard work to get enough to eat this cold weather, and he was hungry most of the time.
-One morning, as she came tiptoeing softly over the meadows, what should she see just ahead of him but the head of Dani Meadow Mouse pop out of one of those little round doorways.
-Reddy's mouth watered, and she stole forward more softly than ever.
-When she got within jumping distance, she drew her stout hind legs under him and made ready to spring.
+Reddy was having hard work to get enough to eat in this cold weather, and he was hungry most of the time.
+One morning, as he came tiptoeing softly over the meadows, what should he see just ahead of him but the head of Dani Meadow Mouse pop out of one of those little round doorways.
+Reddy's mouth watered, and he stole forward more softly than ever.
+When he got within jumping distance, he drew his stout hind legs under him and made ready to spring.
 Presto!
 Dani Meadow Mouse had disappeared!
-Reddy Fox jumped just the same and began to dig as fast as she could make her paws go. she could smell Dani Meadow Mouse and that made him almost frantic.
+Reddy Fox jumped just the same and began to dig as fast as he could make his paws go.
+He could smell Dani Meadow Mouse and that made him almost frantic.

 All the time Dani Meadow Mouse was scurrying along one of her little tunnels, and when finally Reddy Fox stopped digging because he was quite out of breath, Dani popped her head out of another little doorway and laughed at Reddy.
-Of course Reddy saw him, and of course Reddy tried to catch him there, and dug frantically just as before.
+Of course Reddy saw her, and of course Reddy tried to catch her there, and dug frantically just as before.
 And of course Dani Meadow Mouse wasn't there.

-After a while Reddy Fox grew tired of this kind of a game and tried another plan.
-The next time she saw Dani Meadow Mouse stick her head out, Reddy pretended not to see him. she stretched himself out on the ground and made believe that she was very tired and sleepy. she closed her eyes.
-Then she opened them just the tiniest bit, so that she could see Dani Meadow Mouse and yet seem to be asleep.
+After a while Reddy Fox grew tired of this kind of game and tried another plan.
+The next time he saw Dani Meadow Mouse stick her head out, Reddy pretended not to see her.
+He stretched himself out on the ground and made believe that he was very tired and sleepy.
+He closed his eyes.
+Then he opened them just the tiniest bit, so that he could see Dani Meadow Mouse and yet seem to be asleep.
 Dani watched him for a long time.
-Then she chuckled to himself and dropped out of sight.
+Then she chuckled to herself and dropped out of sight.

 No sooner was she gone than Reddy Fox stole over close to the little doorway and waited.
-"He'll surely stick her head out again to see if I'm asleep, and then I'll have him," said Reddy to himself.
+"She'll surely stick her head out again to see if I'm asleep, and then I'll have her," said Reddy to himself.
 So he waited and waited and waited.
-By and by she turned her head.
+By and by he turned his head.
 There was Dani Meadow Mouse at another little doorway laughing at him!

 [Illustration: Dani Meadow Mouse was laughing from another little doorway.]

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER IV

-_Old Granny Fox Tries for Dani Meadow Mouse_
+<h2 id="ch4"><a href="#ch4"><span>IV</span> Old Granny Fox Tries for Dani Meadow Mouse</a></h2>

 Dani Meadow Mouse had not enjoyed anything so much for a long time as she did that game of hide and seek. she tickled and chuckled all